 One of the basic chemical units strung together to make DNA or RNA.
 Consists of a base, a sugar, and a phosphate group.
 The phosphates can link with sugars to form a string called the DNA/RNA backbone, while the bases can bind to their complementary partners to form base pairs.

 - Off-target effect

-When a genome engineering enzyme cuts DNA at an unintended site that is similar to the intended target, it is referred to as an off-target effect
+When a genome engineering enzyme cuts DNA at an unintended, "off-target," site that is similar to the intended target.

 A string of amino acids folded into a three-dimensional structure.
 Proteins are each specialized to perform a specific role to help cells grow, divide, and function.
 One of the four macromolecules that make up all living things (protein, lipids, carbohydrates, and nucleic acids).